nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Each `Employee` object has an employee name, and an arrayList of schedules, together with the functionality to set/get the employee name, add or drop a schedule from the employee object.

+The arraylist of schedules contains all of the employee's schedules.
 Each schedule is a String which follows certain constraints as described below:

 A schedule must be in the format: dd/mm/yyyy